KenKundert/emborg/doc/utilities.rst

 output into a file.
 The use of the ``--mail`` option causes *emborg-overdue* to send mail to the maintainer when backups are found to be overdue.

-The second example is similar except the output suppressed rather than being saved to a file.
+The second example is similar except the output is suppressed rather than being saved to a file.